Intersection Bounds: Estimation and Inference: Introduction

-Intersection bounds arise naturally from exclusion restrictions (\cite{Manski:03}) and appear in numerous applied and theoretical examples.\footnote{Examples include monotone instrumental variables and the returns to schooling (\cite {Manski/Pepper:00}), English auctions (\cite{Haile/Tamer:03}), the returns to language skills (\cite{Gonzalez:05}), set identification with Tobin regressors (\cite{Chernozhukov/Rigobon/Stoker:07}), endogeneity with discrete outcomes (\cite{Chesher:07}), changes in the distribution of wages (\cite{Blundell/Gosling/Ichimura/Meghir:07}), the study of disability and employment (\cite{Kreider/Pepper:07}), estimation of income poverty measures (\cite{Nicoletti/Foliano/Peracchi:07}), unemployment compensation reform (\cite{Lee/Wilke:05}), bounds on the distribution of treatment effects under strong ignorability (\cite{Fan:08}), and set identification with imperfect instruments (\cite{Nevo/Rosen:08}).} This paper covers both parametric and non-parametric estimators of the bound-generating functions $v \mapsto \theta_u(v)$ and $v \mapsto \theta_l(v)$, and also covers cases where the constraint set $\mathcal{V}$ is a continuum.
-Thus, this paper improves upon prior approaches, which only treat finite constraint sets and parametric estimation of bound-generating functions.
+Intersection bounds stem naturally from exclusion restrictions (\cite{Manski:03}) and appear in numerous applied and theoretical examples.\footnote{Examples include average treatment effect bounds from instrumental variable restrictions (\cite{Manski:90}), bounds on the distribution of treatment effects in a randomized experiment (\cite{Heckman/Smith/Clements:97}), treatment effect bounds from nonparametric selection equations with exclusion restrictions (\cite{Heckman/Vytlacil:99}), monotone instrumental variables and the returns to schooling (\cite{Manski/Pepper:00}), English auctions (\cite{Haile/Tamer:03}), the returns to language skills (\cite{Gonzalez:05}), changes in the distribution of wages (\cite{Blundell/Gosling/Ichimura/Meghir:07}), the study of disability and employment (\cite{Kreider/Pepper:07}), unemployment compensation reform (\cite{Lee/Wilke:05}), set identification with Tobin regressors (\cite{Chernozhukov/Rigobon/Stoker:07}), endogeneity with discrete outcomes (\cite{Chesher:07}), estimation of income poverty measures (\cite{Nicoletti/Foliano/Peracchi:07}), bounds on average structural functions and treatment effects in triangular systems (\cite{Shaikh/Vytlacil:11}), and set identification with imperfect instruments (\cite{Nevo/Rosen:08}).} \ A leading case is that where the bounding functions are conditional expectations with continuous conditioning variables, yielding conditional moment inequalities.
 More generally, the methods of this paper apply to any estimator for the value of a linear programming problem with an infinite dimensional constraint set.